 Assets for which a price is not available at the expected frequency are considered stale and may be adjusted in line with the documented Asset Servicing and Corporate Accounting Stale Pricing procedure.
 In addition, a monthly stale pricing review is performed of all policyholder assets to assess whether the price being used to value the asset is a fair reflection of market value.

 D.1.2.5 Receivables

-Receivables are valued at their par amount less any provision for impairment.
+Receivables are valued at their par amount less any provision for impairment, other than prepayments, which are valued at nil in the Solvency II balance sheet.

 D.2 Technical Provisions

 D.2.1 Introduction